ferrazf/Dumpling/README.md

 # SOSFood

 ## About the Project
-SOSFood is a full stack web application built with Node.js, Express, AJAX, Twilio API, jQuery, HTML5, CSS3 and PosgreSQL.
+SOSFood is a food-ordering application web application built with Node.js, Express, AJAX, Twilio API, jQuery, HTML5, CSS3 and PosgreSQL.

 ### Problem Statement